wortelus/xplane-streamdeck/README.md

 - clone by git on your machine by `git clone https://github.com/wortelus/xplane-streamdeck.git`
 - or download source code by **Download ZIP** and extract the files
 - or download the latest stable release under the **Releases** section
-3. *(Optional step)* - **Add your custom font in the same directory as the `main.py`**
+3. *(Optional step)* - **Add your custom font in the fonts directory**
 - current one set is OFL font **IBMPlexMono**
 - the name the script will try to open is written in **config.yaml**
+- Custom labels and displays have their own definitions in plane configurations
-- The script searches first the working directory of the program, then `C:/Windows/Fonts`
+- The script searches first the `fonts/` directory of the program, then `C:/Windows/Fonts`
 - **MS33558** optional
 - You can download it from the internet, this repository doesn't redistribute it.
-- If you want to use downloaded font, put it under the `xplane-streamdeck` directory
 4. **Install the dependencies by**

 `.../xplane-streamdeck> python -m pip install -r dependencies.txt`